FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 Being a data scientist does not free you from proper software engineering.
-Of course most models start with a simple script or a Jupyter notebook maybe, just the essence of the your idea to test it quickly.
+Of course most models start with a simple script or a Jupyter notebook maybe, just the essence of your idea to test it quickly.
 But as your model evolves, the number of lines of code grow, it's always a good idea to think about the structure of your code and to move away from writing simple scripts to proper applications or libraries.